centreon/centreon-documentation/versioned_docs/version-23.10/connect/openid.md

 ```

 > When retrieving attributes, Centreon will merge the attributes retrieved from the JWT (JSON Web Token) with those
-> retrieved in the selected entry point, giving priority to the JWT attributes.
+> retrieved from the selected entry point, giving priority to the JWT attributes.
 Thus, if an attribute is available in
 > the JWT and in the selected entry point, then the attribute selected will be the one coming from the JWT.

 > Each time the user logs in, groups management is reinitialized to take into account any new information from the identity provider.